xiaoxinghu/repauto/README.md

 Follow the [instructions](https://docs.mongodb.org/getting-started/shell/tutorial/install-mongodb-on-os-x/) for details.

-## checkout the file from tfs

-Use whatever you are comfortable to checkout the project from tfs.
-Here is an example with `git tf`
-Follow the instructions from [here](https://gittf.codeplex.com/) to setup `git tf`.
-You can install it through `homebrew`.

-    brew install git-tf

-Checkout the code

-    git tf clone http://auk-tfs.mcom.local:8080/tfs/DefaultCollection $/Mobiliti/Framework/Automation/Trunk/Tools/te_website

 ## setup the website

 `cd` to the project folder, and do the following.

     bundle install
     rake bower:install

-To setup database.

-    rake db:setup

-If you got some error about mysql database, check the file `config/database.yml`.
-Look into the `development` section and match it with your mysql settings.

 To run the website.